-79. To improve the incomes of food-insecure farming households, WFP will promote increased productivity and access to markets for smallholder farmers.
-Beneficiaries under this outcome include women farmers and targeted farmers' organizations and cooperatives, all of whom will benefit from increased access to markets and improved post-harvest handling.
+- 78. To improve the incomes of food-insecure farming households, WFP will promote increased productivity and access to markets for smallholder farmers.
 The linking of national safety net programmes such as school meals programmes to local food purchases can provide steady demand for smallholders' production, thereby stabilizing incomes.
-In addition, WFP will provide training to strengthen the capacity of smallholder farmers to mitigate post-harvest losses.

-80. Combined with enhanced post-harvest management, increased agricultural productivity and production and the diversification and transformation of food production, local procurement will facilitate improved market functioning and a gradual shift from subsistence farming.
+In addition, WFP will provide training to strengthen the capacity of smallholder farmers to mitigate post-harvest losses. - 79.
+Combined with enhanced post-harvest management, increased agricultural productivity and production and the diversification and transformation of food production, local procurement will facilitate improved market functioning and a gradual shift from subsistence farming.
 As stated in PRSP II, commercial agriculture contributes to better incomes for households and development of the local economy, with multiplier effects.

-81. This outcome focuses on root causes.
+80. This outcome focuses on root causes.

-- 82. The outcome will be achieved through two outputs: - Targeted smallholder farmers, including women farmers, benefit from increased access to markets, including through HGSM, in order to enhance their food and nutrition security (SDG 5). - Through targeted farmers' organizations and cooperatives, smallholder farmers, particularly women, benefit from improved post-harvest handling equipment to improve their productivity and food security (SDG 5).
+- 81. The outcome will be achieved through two outputs: - Targeted smallholder farmers, including women farmers, benefit from improved skills, equipment and facilities for improving their access to markets, including through HGSM, in order to enhance their food and nutrition security (SDG 5). - ➤ Through targeted farmers organizations and cooperatives, smallholder farmers, particularly women, benefit from affordable post-harvest solutions in order to improve their productivity and food security (SDG 5).